HLS-976/holbertonschool-higher_level_programming/python-exceptions/README.md

-# This directory is to learn and handle the exceptions
+# This directory is to learn and handle the exceptions.